mccurdyc/www/content/posts/photography-journey.md

 After the rumors were confirmed that they fixed everything wrong, in my opinion, with every digital Leica to date, I pre-ordered the M11.
 Now, this is by no means a cheap or even reasonably-priced camera.
-But it's exactly what I wanted in a camera, Leicas hold their value and got me planning how I could pay for this thing.
+But it's exactly what I wanted in a camera.

+Leicas hold their value and got me planning how I could pay for this thing.
 In 2022, I'm going to work on building my portfolio and try to start making money from photography by shooting some sessions.